MaxHlystov/tcp_string_sorter/README.md

 	where `ip address` (optional) is ip address of server;
 	`port_number` is port to listen.

-Server is not daemon.
-If you want to start it in background use & character.
+Server is not a daemon.
+If you want to start it in background, use '&' character.
 For example:
 	`tcp_string_sorter 55555 &`

-For test use: `test.sh`
+For doing tests use: `test.sh`